Samar962/INDUCTION-EXPERIENCE-FROM-ME/README.md

 ##11:30am to 12:30pm
 -A new opportunity arose thanks to Dr. Arvind Dhingrav Sir.
 He start intracting with students.
 He asked for the 7 girls and 7 boys to come on the stage.
 Determined not ao miss any opportunity.
 I joined them we played a team strategy game amd intoduced to peers.
 Winner team which was given a gift which was arranged by the sir.
+-After that there was a break time we went to canteen to have something and we have aa lot of time to talk with our friends.

+##01:300pm to 03:30pm
+-There was a test of english proficiency which was scheduled by the colage staffs members.
+According to roll number my seat was alloted in the workshop sem hall(2).
+-Ater that there was another test of mathematics which was also scheduled by the colaage staffs members. i was alloted same seat.

+-after the test.
+I met with my friends